-The previously described contributions have highlighted a number of important institutional differences potentially important for economic performance and prosperity.
+The above described contributions have highlighted a number of important institutional differences potentially important for economic performance and prosperity.
 First, the effect of institutions on entrepreneurship and innovation hinges on a coherent design over different policy areas.
-For example, strong IPRs may not yield the expected results unless supported by adequate competition policies.
-Second, the functioning of venture capital in propelling entry, innovation, and growth is critically dependent on the legal environment, including contract law, taxes, and employment legislation.
-Tax-transparent organizational forms that large international investors are comfortable with should be introduced in Sweden.
-Setting up government-backed venture capital (VC) funds is not an alternative to inferior institutional conditions.
+For example, strong intellectual property rights may not yield the expected results unless supported by adequate competition policies.
+Second, the functioning of venture capital in propelling entry, innovation and growth is critically dependent on the legal environment including contract law, taxes and employment legislation.
+Tax transparent organizational forms should be introduced in Sweden that large international investors are comfortable with.
+Setting up government-backed VC funds is not an alternative to inferior institutional conditions.
 Taxes on stock options are prohibitively high in Sweden, effectively barring their use as an instrument to foster innovation and firm growth.